boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

 provider/namespace/region/base | aws/112233445566/us-west-2/base.tfvars (provider specific)
 provider/namespace/region/env  | aws/112233445566/us-west-2/dev.tfvars (provider specific)

-The "namespace" provider dependent.
+The `namespace` is provider dependent.
 IE: For AWS it's account, for Azure it's subscription, and for Google it's project.
-Also, for Azure region maps to location.
+Also, for Azure `region` maps to location.

 You can take advantage of the layering order to deploy the same infrastructure code to different regions, simply switch your env to use a different region and run `terraspace up`.